gnewton/nrcan_latex_template/README.md

 using LaTeX.
 It uses background images extracted from the NRCan PowerPoint deck.

+# Files

+You need the following files for this template to work:

+1. 'nrcan_template_base.tex`
+2. 'nrcan_content.jpg'
+3. 'nrcan_lastpage.jpg'
+4. 'nrcan_title.jpg'

 # How to use
 Add the following after your `\documentclass` line in your LaTeX file:
 ```tex